Power-Components/livewire-powergrid/README.md

 **NOTE**

 Performing data updating with features like  clickToEdit and Toggleable will require you to have the [update()](#update-method) method uncommented and configured.
+[Alpine JS](#4-configure-the-theme-and-alpine-js) must be activated.

 ---